 Let me explain to you how it all works.
 When making kombucha, the tea will form a scoby on top and it will be the size of the opening of your jar.
-It will form a seal and this will let the yeasts in kombucha seal in the naturally occurring carbonation.
-Then the yeast will begin to consume the sugars in the tea and the by-product of this is a natural carbonation.
-Just as yeast makes bread rise, the good yeast in kombucha make your tea bubbly.
-One certain yeast found is called Saccharomyces boulardii.
-It is used as the number one pro biotics used in hospitals, called florastor.
+It will form a seal and this will let the yeasts in the kombucha seal in the naturally occurring carbonation.
+Then, the yeasts will begin to consume the sugars in the tea and the by-product of this is a natural carbonation.
+Just as yeast makes bread rise, the good yeasts in kombucha make your tea bubbly.
+One certain yeast found in kombucha is called Saccharomyces boulardii.
+It is the number one probiotic used in hospitals, called florastor.
 It is abundant in kombucha and believe me when I tell you that you need this in your body.
 It helps a myriad of processes.

-We don’t talk a lot about yeasts except for Candida so most think that yeasts are bad in general and this is not true.
-Yeasts just like bacteria are very important and can help strengthen the body.
-When harmful yeasts become dominate and the good yeast are weakened, that is when trouble ensues.
-Yeasts, when they are establishing dominance within you, do this by shooting at each other until one becomes dominate by destroying the other.
-Think of it like a shoot out in the old corral.
-One will remain and dominate the other will diminish.
+We don’t talk a lot about yeasts except for Candida, so most think that yeasts are bad in general and this is not true.
+Yeasts,just like bacteria, are very important and can help strengthen the body.
+When harmful yeasts become dominant and the good yeasts are weakened, that is when trouble ensues.
+Yeasts, when they are establishing dominance within you, do this by shooting at each other until one becomes dominant by destroying the other.
+Think of it like a shootout at the OK Corral.
+One yeast will remain and dominate, the other will diminish.

-Enough about these good yeast and back to how to make your tea bubbly.
-The yeasts eat the sugar and make carbonation.
-When they run out of food they die off and then your kombucha turns to vinegar and you will lose your carbonation.
-So the secret is to get your kombucha right when it is not too sweet but not sour.
+Enough about these good yeasts, and back to how to make your tea bubbly.
+The yeasts eat the sugar and create carbonation.
+When they run out of food, they die off.
+Your kombucha then turns to vinegar and you will lose your carbonation.
+So, the secret is to get your kombucha right when it is not too sweet but not sour.
 This is the perfect time to drink kombucha and also has the most benefits.
-Many think the more sour it is the better.
-This is not true, because then you lose the yeast that help your body flourish because they have died off.
+Many think the more sour it is, the better.
+This is not true, because then you lose the yeasts that help your body flourish because they have died off.

 If you want super bubbly fruit flavored kombucha, here is the trick.
 Make your first fermented kombucha tea.
 Don’t let it get overly sour.
 Bottle it with your fruit juice when it is still just a tiny bit sweet.
-Add your juice and cap off the air by placing in bottles and the yeasts will go crazy eating the sugars out of your tea and making you lots of bubbles.
-When it turns too sour on your first ferment the yeasts have died and can’t do their job of making your tea bubbly.
+Add your juice and transfer to airtight bottles.
+The yeasts will go crazy eating the sugars out of your tea and making you lots of bubbles.
+When it turns too sour on your first ferment, the yeasts have died and can’t do their job of making your tea bubbly.
 When you cap off the air in your second ferment they do their job more efficiently.
 This is why it is usually more bubbly than the first ferment.